Setting up Hotspot Shield on Your Router A Complete Guide: Faster, Safer Wi‑Fi for Everyone 2026

 What if the VPN disconnects?

 Enable auto-reconnect and a kill switch if available.
 If disconnects persist, try a different server location or update firmware.
-Nordvpn vs expressvpn which vpn actually works in china

 Can I use Hotspot Shield with IPv6 on my router?